 Board of Adjustment

-It is the role of the Cochise County Boards of Adjustment to:
+It is the role of the Cochise County Board of Adjustment to:

 - Interpret the zoning ordinance when the meaning of any word, phrase, or section is in doubt, when there is a dispute between the appellant and enforcing officers, or when the location of a district boundary is in doubt.
 The Board may reverse, affirm, or modify a decision of the zoning administrator/planning director.

 Zoning law should apply uniformly to everyone.
-However, the application of general regulations to all building and land use situations may not fit because of unique site conditions or other special circumstances.
-For example, the Zoning Regulations may require a minimum setback of forty feet from the property line for a new house.
-If a particular site has an active irrigation ditch crossing the middle of the parcel, which would only allow for a 30-foot setback from the property line.
-In such a case, the property owner may choose to apply for a variance from the Board of Adjustment.
+However, applying general regulations to all building and land use situations may not fit because of unique site conditions or other special circumstances.
+For example, the Zoning Regulations may require a minimum setback of twenty feet from the property line for a new house.
+If a particular site has an active irrigation ditch crossing the middle of the parcel, which would only allow for a 15-foot setback from the property line.
+In such a case, the property owner may seek a variance from the Board of Adjustment.